 Make sure to keep track of all you passwords and log-in information for all your different products.

 Also use a URL shortener to clean up your ugly affiliate links as to make something more attractive.
 You can also use plug-ins for WordPress to achieve this.
 The most popular one being “Pretty Link“.

 I personally use SEO Redirection though.
 Then, I use a subfolder to track all my links and clicks on those links (think website.com/go/product).
 It also avoids any conflict with other URL’s on my websites as well.

 Amazon has the most popular affiliate marketing program in the world.
 You can make a full time income just from this alone BUT you need to promote products that are the right balance between price and commission.

 This was a pitfall I mentioned earlier.
 No one is going to buy a camera through your link.
 You need to strike a balance where your creating a site that has products on Amazon that are prices $60-$150 roughly.
 That way you’ll actually make sales AND the commission is high enough for you earn money to make it worth your effort:

-Lastly, please check the Amazon fine print for various commission rates for different products and services because THEY ARE NOT ALL EQUAL.
+Lastly, please check the Amazon fine print for various commission rates for different products and services.

 5) MAKE MONEY BLOGGING ONLINE BY SELLING A PRODUCT